cpu-chromium/sod-lk/README.md

 # sod-lk
-Seeds of Decay LK edition
+Sky on Devices (aka Seeds of Decay) LK edition.